strapi/strapi/packages/strapi-connector-mongoose/README.md

 Since this package won't be ported in V4, we took the decision to deprecate it.

 If you’ve contributed to the development of this package, thank you again for that!
-We hope to see you on the V4 version soon.
+We hope to see you on the V4 soon.

 The Strapi team